-- Clusters of various housing products in locations with the fewest number of impediments (e.g., migration corridors, floodplain and wetlands, conservation easements); and - Utility infrastructure and associated facilities.
+- Clusters of various housing products in locations with the fewest number of impediments (e.g., migration corridors, floodplain and wetlands, conservation easements); - Utility infrastructure and associated facilities; and - Bicycle/pedestrian/trail improvements to improve connectivity.

 Properties located outside of the floodplain, and beyond the highway corridor, could accommodate development of residential products that will diversify the existing building stock and advance key directives associated with the Town's affordable housing objectives.
-Specific products with near-term potential for development in the Subarea include: small lot cottage homes, accessory units, live-work / farm to table operations, and senior housing facilities.
+Specific products with near-term potential for development in the Subarea include: small lot cottage homes, accessory dwelling units, live-work / farm to table operations, and senior housing facilities.
+Any development within the floodplain should be limited to 1 dwelling unit/5 acres (A-1 Zoning District in the LMC).

-While participants expressed concern regarding any significant capital program of improvements in the area, the Sanitary Sewer System Expansion Feasibility Study, prepared by J-U-B Engineers, completed in September 2016, and commissioned for the purpose of "investigating the feasibility of constructing sewer infrastructure to serve properties in the vicinity of Apple Valley and Old St. Vrain Roads," identified the need for approximately 4,500 linear feet of sewer lines to serve 75 lots (more than double the number that currently exist), the cost of which was estimated to total approximately \$1.2 million dollars.
+While participants expressed concern regarding any significant capital program of improvements in the Subarea, a Sanitary Sewer System Expansion Feasibility Study was commissioned for the purpose of "investigating the feasibility of constructing sewer infrastructure to serve properties in the vicinity of Apple Valley and Old St. Vrain Roads."
+The study, prepared by J-U-B Engineers and completed in September 2016, identified the need for approximately 4,500 linear feet of sewer lines to serve 75 lots (more than double the number that currently exist), the cost of which was estimated to total approximately \$1.2 million dollars.